 1. About Coffee Plants

-However, among these, there are two types: Coffea arabica and Coffea Canephora.
+However, there are two types: Coffea arabica and Coffea Canephora.
 Usually, they are called Arabica and Robusta.
 These are the two most important plants for making coffee.

 2. Sowing Process

 Start with the sowing procedure of a coffee plant by choosing the right seeds.
-Seeds are like small tablets that later become aromatic coffee plants given they are properly cared for.
+Seeds are like small tablets that become aromatic coffee plants if adequately cared for.

 So, take fresh seeds of coffee plants and sow them.
-Do not that freshness is an important factor.
+Do not forget that freshness is an essential factor.

-People can also start with a young coffee plant if they don’t want to start from scratch.
-In the nurseries, baby coffee plants are available, also known as seedlings.
+People can start with a young coffee plant if they don’t want to start from scratch.
+Baby coffee plants, also known as seedlings, are available in the nurseries.

 To grow these plants well, consistency is very important.
 It is very important for the weather not to be extremely hot or cold.